John Milner (magician)

-John David Milner (b.
-1948) is an English magician and entertainer based in Stourbridge, West Midlands, UK.
+John David Milner (born 1948) is an English magician and entertainer based in Stourbridge, West Midlands, UK.
 He has been active in magic since he was a child and is a member of the Inner Magic Circle with a gold star, the International Brotherhood of Magicians, and Equity (previously British Actors' Equity).

 Early life

 John Milner was born in 1948 in Stourbridge, West Midlands, UK, the son of Gerald and Eva Milner.
 His father owned a greengrocer and competed in flower shows, specialising in gladioli and daffodils.
 Milner's interest in magic began at age four when an uncle gave him a David Nixon magic box for Christmas.
 He met Ken Brooke at a magic convention and later took a train from Stourbridge to London for lessons with Brooke.
 He competed in The Magic Circle's Young Magician of the Year Competition and reached the finals in both 1963 and 1965.
 Milner attended King Edward VI Grammar School after passing his eleven plus exams and was a classmate of Led Zeppelin lead singer Robert Plant.
 After leaving school, he worked at his father's grocery while also performing at local functions at Masonic and Rotary events, working men's clubs, and children's birthday parties on the side.
 Milner was a Queen's Scout and held an Explorer Belt, and is the nephew of former Stourbridge Mayor Horace Reginald "Steve" Stephens.